sprylab/purple-docs/source/deep_links.rst

   For internal use the link starts with :code:`purple: //` and for external starts with :code:`purple-<PACKAGE_NAME>://`.

-  The :code:`<PACKAGE_NAME>` of the app can be found on the app overview page in the Purple DS Manager.
+  The package name of the app can be found on the app overview page in the Purple DS Manager.

   The :code:`<PACKAGE_NAME>` in the deep link has to be used in lower case even though the app's actual package name can contain capital letters.